Summer is over and with that comes change. Are you ready for it? You will be after reading this.

 Nothing says you appreciate a person more than complaining to them.
 Living far away from my family and friends - I sometimes felt alone and needed to dish it all out.
 I took advantage of the unconditional love of my mother and used her as a trash can for my thoughts.
 That sounds awful, but being able to just be angry and sad and talking about it to someone once in awhile really helps.
 The important thing is to not forget to also be happy and appreciate stuff.
 So here’s how to do it: “Blaaah, my life sucks, my hair is gone soon, I feel awful! *mother replies with sad emojis* But I can do this, I have plans with my friends this evening, my new jeans are great and I feel empowered by going through something hard and yet managing to not let it ruin my everyday life *mother replies with happy cat emojis*.

-To sum up your new life this fall: Take it step by step, be social and get some nice new friends, fake a laugh (and maybe it will turn into a real one), look your best and go shopping, and most important: go call your mother and talk about it.
+To sum up your new life this fall: Take it step by step, be social and get some nice new friends, fake a laugh (and maybe it will turn into a real one), look your best and go shopping, and most important: go call your mother (or someone you like a lot) and talk about it.